-How To Install Windows Media Player Legacy
+How to Install Windows Media Player Legacy

 Is Windows Media Player missing from your PC?
 While Microsoft has introduced a modern “Media Player” app, many users still prefer the classic, reliable Windows Media Player Legacy (WMP 12) for its advanced library management, MIDI support, and superior CD ripping capabilities.